- Jun 29

 |

-CAR-T Cost Comparison: China vs. Australia in 2026
+CAR-T Cost Comparison: China vs. USA in 2026

 If your loved one has leukemia, you can learn more about what CAR-T therapy actually costs in China for leukemia patients here.